 Tuk Tuks are not native or unique to Thailand, but these three-wheeled motorcycle variants are what you might call “very Thai”.

 Photos of Thailand’s floating markets, especially the Damnoen Saduak Floating Market, have become some of the most iconic and distinctive images of Thailand.
 Ask anyone where a photo of a floating market was taken they will reply, “Thailand.”

 The Buddha’s Head resting in the roots of a Sacred Fig Tree at Ayutthaya Historical Park is an image of significant importance to Thailand.
 Buddha’s head sits at the base of the tree, perfectly framed by the roots of the old tree.
 Maybe it’s just ironic that it was a Sacred Fig Tree under which Buddha found enlightenment.

 Phang Nga Bay.

 Thailand is famed for its idyllic beaches, but show someone a typical beach photo, and they could only guess the location.
 This is definitely not the case with Phang Nga Bay, show someone a photo of Phang Nga Bay with the column of rock climbing steeply as a tower block from the pristine sea, and they will tell you that photo was taken in Thailand.

 Beautiful Thai Women

-Thailand is also famous for it’s beautiful women, I have no doubt that many of you will associate Thailand with an image of almond eyed, honey skinned Thai girls just like the ones pictured below.
+Thailand is also famous for its beautiful women, and I have no doubt that many of you will associate Thailand with an image of almond-eyed, honey-skinned Thai girls just like the ones pictured below.

-Poll finished due to lack of interest, but lady-boys are officially “the image” of Thailand, they got 3 votes.
+The poll finished due to lack of interest, but ladyboys are officially “the image” of Thailand; they got three votes, lol.